-A legend recorded in a Chinese book, Huainanzi 淮南子, compiled around 139 BCE says a beautiful girl called Chang E (嫦娥) has been living on the moon for thousands of years.
+A legend recorded in a Chinese book, Huainanzi (淮南子), compiled around 139 BCE says a beautiful girl called Chang E (嫦娥) has been living on the moon for thousands of years.
 Chang E swallowed elixir and her body became so light that she ascended to heaven, settling down on the nearest planet, the Moon.

 At first, ancient pictures of this story only showed a toad, an osmanthus tree, and her pet bunny, who is often seen standing on his hind feet pounding some medicine in a mortar.
 Later on, ‘plucking a branch of osmanthus blossom’ became a metaphor for ‘top contestants in examinations’ and Chang E turned out to be a popular bestower of blessings for scholars and students.

-blue-and-white covered tureen, Kangxi period (1662 – 1722), Qing dynasty, courtesy of the Metropolitan Museum of Art, NY
+Fig 9-10: blue-and-white covered tureen, Kangxi period (1662 – 1722), Qing dynasty, courtesy of the Metropolitan Museum of Art, New York

-blue-and-white covered tureen, c.1700, courtesy of Rijksmuseum, Holland
+Fig 11: ovoid covered jar, c.1680 – c.1720, courtesy of Rijksmuseum, Holland